AdaCore/spark2014/lrm/source/mapping-spec.rst

 The example that follows presents a way of initializing a concrete state (a state that cannot be refined) at the point of the declaration of the variables that compose it.
+This can only be done in SPARK 2005.
+In |SPARK| state abstractions cannot share names with variables and concequently cannot be implicitly refined.

 Specification in SPARK 2005: